Ensembl/ensembl-client/doc/architecture/decisions/0023-BLAST-species-sequence-interactions.md

 ## Decision

-To ensure fair usage we have applied a limit of 30 sequences to be submitted in a single submission.

-The Blast form allows adding 30 query sequences and users are able to select multiple species.
-However, during submission we submit each sequence against each species as individual jobs

-For example, if a user chooses to submit 2 sequences to search against 3 species databases in a single submission, the final submission will contain 2 x 3 = 6 individual jobs.
+The BLAST form allows adding 50 query sequences and users are able to select multiple species.
+During submission we submit each sequence against each species as individual jobs, for if a user chooses to submit 2 sequences to search against 3 species databases in a single submission, the final submission will contain 2 x 3 = 6 individual JDispatcher jobs.

 ### Reasons: